-- ultrasound practitioners should be aware that they are legally accountable for their professional actions, including the reporting of ultrasound examinations, in all circumstances. - the report is a public document and part of the patient's medical record, together with any images, and/or video recordings which may accompany it. - the patient consents to an ultrasound examination that he or she has the right to expect will be delivered and reported by a competent ultrasound practitioner. - a competent ultrasound practitioner is one who works to the standards defined by the guidelines of his or her place of work, the code of conduct of his or her professional body, the guidelines of that and other relevant bodies and of the regulatory body where appropriate. - the standard of care provided by a competent ultrasound practitioner is that which the majority of similar individuals would provide and/or which a significant body of similar individuals would provide in similar and contemporaneous circumstances. - images that accompany an ultrasound examination carried out by a competent ultrasound practitioner evidence the assumption that the necessary standard of care has been delivered (ref: section 2.15). - all images must be capable of being attributed to the correct examination and should include the patient identifier(s), examination date and time. - nationally published requirements for the storage of images must be followed.
-Examples would be the image storage requirements of the abdominal aortic aneurysm and fetal anomaly screening programmes and those published by the Department of Health and Social Care (ref: section 2.11).
+- ultrasound practitioners should be aware that they are legally accountable for their professional actions, including the reporting of ultrasound examinations, in all circumstances; - the report is a public document and part of the patient's medical record, together with any images, and/or video recordings which may accompany it; - when a patient consents to an ultrasound examination, they have the right to expect it to be performed and reported by a competent ultrasound practitioner; - a competent ultrasound practitioner is one who works to the standards defined by the guidelines of their place of work, the code of conduct of their professional body, the guidelines of that and other relevant bodies and of the regulatory body where appropriate; - the standard of care provided by a competent ultrasound practitioner is that which the majority of similar individuals would provide and/or which a significant body of similar individuals would provide in similar and contemporaneous circumstances; - images that accompany an ultrasound examination carried out by a competent ultrasound practitioner evidence the assumption that the necessary standard of care has been delivered (ref: section 4.15); - all images must be capable of being attributed to the correct examination and should include the patient identifier(s), examination date and time; - nationally published requirements for the storage of images must be followed.
+Examples would be the image storage requirements of the abdominal aortic aneurysm and fetal anomaly screening programmes and those published by the Department of Health and Social Care (ref: section 4.2).